 Auckland: All of our Auckland clubs are currently closed and will re-open when the region shifts to an Alert Level / Step that allows gyms to open.

-Hamilton, Wellington, Christchurch and Dunedin: Our clubs are open during usual hours and operating under the new COVID-19 Level 2 conditions and protocols.
+Wellington, Christchurch and Dunedin: Our clubs are open during usual hours and operating under COVID-19 Level 2 conditions and protocols.

 www.covid19.govt.nz is the first place you should go for official information.
 Here you’ll find detail on Alert Levels, the latest Government updates, info on the disease itself, how to protect yourself, information for communities and other resources.

 The Ministry of Health says that if you have an underlying health condition and/or are over 70, you may be at greater risk of COVID-19 becoming a severe illness, if contracted.
 You can read more here.
 If you do choose to attend the gym please ensure you follow all Ministry of Health guidelines in addition to our club conditions of entry.